siddsabata/codedeck/README.md

 ### First-Time Setup

-CodeDeck requires a **separate Git repository** to store your LeetCode attempt files.
+codedeck requires a **separate Git repository** to store your LeetCode attempt files.
 This is where your Python solutions will be automatically committed and tracked.

 #### Step 1: Prepare Your Attempts Repository